Skip to Main Content

 A Small Inn in Wine Country's Most Overlooked City

 The Finger Lakes hotel market has always divided along a clear axis: lakefront resorts with full amenity stacks on one side, and smaller in-town properties that trade on neighbourhood access and a slower pace on the other.
-Argos Inn, a MICHELIN Selected property on East State Street in Ithaca, sits firmly in the second category.
+Argos Inn is a 4-star hotel in Ithaca, New York, at 408 E State St, with a 4.6 Google rating from 551 reviews.
 Ithaca itself is underrepresented in the conversation about Finger Lakes accommodation despite its density of restaurants, its proximity to Cayuga Lake, and its status as the cultural and academic centre of the region.
 Properties like The Aurora Inn and The Lake House on Canandaigua draw attention for their direct waterfront positions, but Ithaca's walkable core offers something those properties cannot: immediate access to a working city with a credible dining scene and an easy ten-minute drive to the Cayuga Wine Trail's northern cluster.

 The MICHELIN Selected designation, drawn from the 2025 MICHELIN Hotels guide for the United States, places Argos Inn in a tier of independently operated properties that the guide identifies for character, quality, and a defined sense of place rather than for scale or brand affiliation.
 In New York State, that recognition carries some weight in distinguishing properties from the regional mid-market.
 For comparison, the Finger Lakes alternatives that occupy the full-resort tier, such as Mirbeau Inn & Spa Skaneateles, offer spa programming and dining rooms that compete on a different set of metrics entirely.